ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 Generally, the standard keys for [schema.org](http://schema.org) should be used.
 However, RO-Crate uses variant names for some elements, specifically:

-*   [File](http://schema.org/MediaObject) is mapped to [schema:MediaObject](http://schema.org/MediaObject) which was chosen as a compromise as it has many of the properties that are needed to describe a generic file.
-Future versions of schema.org or a research data extension may re-define [File](http://schema.org/MediaObject).
+*   `File` is mapped to <http://schema.org/MediaObject> which was chosen as a compromise as it has many of the properties that are needed to describe a generic file.
+Future versions of schema.org or a research data extension may re-define `File`.
-*   [Journal] is mapped to [Periodical].
+*   `Journal` is mapped to <http://schema.org/Periodical>.
-*   [path](http://schema.org/contentUrl) is mapped to [schema:contentURL](http://schema.org/contentUrl).
+*   `path` is mapped to <http://schema.org/contentUrl>.
 This property is used on some classes which do not strictly (yet) allow it in the official Schema.org.

 ### Summary of Coverage